Mark Terry, MFA, MEd

 What do you do at Fox?

 I teach in the undergraduate Department of Art and Design, primarily in art history and ceramics, with occasional forays into sculpture and Northwest Native American arts.
-I also teach our Senior Thesis class, the class which prepares our soon-to-be graduates for the rigors of professional art making in the post college world.
+I sometimes teach Senior Thesis, the class which prepares our soon-to-be graduates for the rigors of professional art making in the post college world.

-In addition to my art assignments, I usually teach courses that support our General Education program; First Year Seminar and Juniors Abroad.
-I have led numerous international study trips focused on art and history in Western Europe.
-I am also often called upon to teach in our graduate programs and routinely take on assignments in our MAT, MEd and MBA programs.
+In addition to my art assignments, I usually teach courses that support our General Education program.
+I have led numerous international study trips for Juniors Abroad, focused on art and history in Western Europe.
+I have also often been called upon to teach in our graduate programs and routinely take on assignments in our MAT, MEd and MBA programs.

 I began my tenure at Fox in the fall of 1997.